What it’s like to evacuate from a wildfire

 Despite that awful reality, wildfires are a part of life in the Golden State.
 Numbed to news of fires outside their immediate community, residents might not consider what it’s really like to evacuate.

-To that end, FOX5SanDiego.com interviewed Capt.
-Thomas Shoots, a public information officer with Cal Fire based in Southern California.
-Shoots shared his expertise as someone who’s been there on the ground.
+Capt.
+Thomas Shoots, a public information officer with Cal Fire based in Southern California, shared his expertise as someone who’s been there on the ground.
 He provided tips and words of warning that go beyond a “go-bag” checklist.

 How information spreads